LAB 1: ART+COM - Virtual Reality and The Divine Spark

 Description

 How did it all start?
 In the mid-1980s, few people thought that everyone would have a computer in their home.
 It was a rather futuristic goal to explore the computer as a tool and medium for communication.
-But, in West Berlin there was already a nucleus of digital media.
-Urban Studies Professor Edouard Bannwart led a research project on data communication between art academies in Berlin, Braunschweig and Kassel.
+But in West Berlin, there was already a nucleus of digital media.
+Edouard Bannwart, a professor of urban studies, was leading a research project on data communication between the art academies in Berlin, Braunschweig, and Kassel.

 In Berlin, he gradually brought in other digital and analog experts.
-Some, like Fleischmann and Strauss, came from the University of the Arts, others from Mental Images, a Berlin based software firm, from the Technical University and some associated with the Chaos Computer Club.
-Discussions went on all night long until a common language interlinking the disciplines were found.
-One year later, in 1988, they established ART + COM as an institute for the design and development of digital media in the form of a registered association.
-Berkom, Deutsche Telekom’s research department, generously supported them.
-The IT industry provided them with hardware free of charge.
+Some, like Fleischmann and Strauss, came from the University of the Arts, others from Mental Images, a Berlin-based software company, from the Technical University, and some from the Chaos Computer Club.
+Discussions went on all night until a common language was found to link the disciplines.
+One year later, in 1988, they founded ART + COM as an institute for the design and development of digital media in the form of a registered association.
+Berkom, the research department of Deutsche Telekom, generously supported them.
+The IT industry provided them with free hardware.
 They wrote their first research proposals.

-At that time, remarkable scenarios were conceived as part of the long-term research projects New Media in Urban Planning and The Digital Model House.
-The interactive city simulation Berlin-Cyber City (1989) took visitors into the past and the future of Berlin after the fall of the Wall.
-It was followed by one of the world's first artistic VR installations, Home of the Brain (1989), which took the visitor inside the virtual New National Gallery.
-Both works illustrate the idea of a continuous virtual landscape of information that strives for a seamless transition from large to small, as in Alice in Wonderland by Lewis Carroll or in Power of Ten by Charles & Ray Eames.
+In the context of the long-term research projects New Media in Urban Planning and The Digital Model House, remarkable scenarios were conceived.
+The interactive city simulation Berlin-Cyber City (1989) took visitors into the past and future of Berlin after the fall of the Wall.
+This was followed by one of the world's first artistic VR installations, Home of the Brain (1989), which took visitors inside the virtual New National Gallery.
+Both works illustrate the idea of a continuous virtual landscape of information that strives for a seamless transition from large to small, as in Lewis Carroll's Alice in Wonderland or Charles & Ray Eames' Power of Ten.
 You can move from a bird's-eye view of the city into Mies van der Rohe's New National Gallery, into the virtual exhibition about four thinkers, into their houses of thought.

-Here the idea of a consistent world information structure emerges, as it was realized a short time later in the ART + COM project TerraVision (1993) using satellite data and finally introduced as the mass product Google Earth (2007) and Google Earth Timelapse (2021).
-The legal dispute between ART + COM and Google on this topic—partly fictional—became public through the Netflix movie The Billion Dollar Code .
+This is where the idea of a consistent world information structure emerges, as it was realized a short time later in the ART + COM project TerraVision (1993) using satellite data and finally introduced as a mass product in Google Earth (2007) and Google Earth Timelapse (2021).
+The legal dispute between ART + COM and Google on this topic became public through the Netflix movie The Billion Dollar Code.

 Europe Tour Google Earth (2007), https://www.youtube.com/watch?v=wAtu3aGpNs8,